 Ty loved the idea of something truly scrappy and rough-around-the-edges.
 An escape from the polished "netflixification" of nostalgia that emulates an aesthetic without any character.

-I drew inspiration from documentaries like Style Wars (1983) and Piece by Piece (2005) and ended up in a youtube rabbit hole of homemade skate videos.
+I drew inspiration from documentaries like Style Wars (1983) and Piece by Piece (2005) and ended up in a YouTube rabbit-hole of homemade skate videos.
 These works painted a vibrant picture of the early 90s hip-hop scene.

 Pretty early into the project, I stressed to myself the importance of understanding what this piece of music meant to Ty, and why he had chosen the name "The Good Days Between".
 We chatted about it for a while and I summarized his thoughts as follows: